RealtyOffer/realty-offer-frontend/src/pages/index.md

 sectionOne:
   - mainImage: /img/sectionOne - 1.png
     secondaryImage: /img/sectionOne - secondary 1.png
-    heading: Tell us about your move
+    heading: Complete a Simple Form
     content: >-
       Fill in some simple information, sit back and RealtyOffer™ will connect you with a certified and vetted agent, while removing the upfront negotiation.

       Need more information?
 Browse the site to learn more about [Buying a Home](/buy) or [Selling Your Home](/sell).
     callToActionLink: /consumer/start
     callToActionText: Get Started Now
   - mainImage: /img/sectionOne - 2.png
     secondaryImage: /img/sectionOne - secondary 2.png
-    heading: Agents bid to win your business
+    heading: Agents Bid to Win Your Business
     content: >-
-      Local agents have 24 hours to bid to win your business.
+      Within 24 hours, RealtyOffer™ will allow top-rated agents in your area the opportunity to bid and win your business.

-      Want more information about how the bidding works, and how much money you can save?
+The bidding works two ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs when you purchase a home – this means less money you bring to the closing table.
     callToActionLink: /
     callToActionText: Learn More Now
   - mainImage: /img/sectionOne - 3.png
     secondaryImage: /img/sectionOne - secondary 3.png
-    heading: Connect with your new agent
+    heading: Choose Your Winning Agent
     content: >-
       Within 24 hours you will be able to review the top three bids from compatible agents in your area.
 Choose the best offer and simply get connected, while removing the upfront awkward negotiation.

-      Want more information about the agents that work with RealtyOffer™?
     callToActionLink: /frequently-asked-questions
     callToActionText: Learn More Now
 sectionTwoHeading: Agents Bid for My Business?